Mercedes had a mixed weekend in Australia and are determined to make up for it at the Malaysian Grand Prix…

-For all the latest F1 odds on the Malaysian GP, round two of the 2013 F1 Championship, visit Sky Bet.
+For all the latest F1 odds on the first race of the season at the Sepang circuit visit Sky Bet.

 Michael Schumacher: “After the disappointment of how the first race in Melbourne turned out, I am flying to Malaysia with a big sense of anticipation, because we saw in Australia that our car is capable of putting us in the mix.
 Of course, we haven’t forgotten that the circuit in Melbourne is not really representative of the true competitive picture, but nevertheless the car gives me a good feeling for the season ahead.
 Sepang will be interesting for everybody because it will be the first clue to the real relative strengths of all the cars.
 The range of slow and fast corners give a good indication of where you are, which always makes the race in Malaysia fun for the drivers and engineers, and overall a big challenge for both man and machine.
 I’m looking forward to it.”

 Nico Rosberg: “I always look forward to coming to Malaysia for the Grand Prix.
 Sepang is one of my absolute favourite tracks on the calendar and it is the home race of our friends from Petronas.
 The circuit has two long straights which should suit us this year, and the conditions will be very demanding as always due to the high heat and humidity.
 I’m confident that we can improve our performance here, and we will have a successful weekend in front of all our Malaysian supporters.”